You probably rattle off Spanish place names many times a year, especially if you live in the western USA. But do you know what all those names mean?

 I have relatives who live in the “rat mouth” of a state whose name means “flowery.”
 Do most of the people in Boca Raton, Florida even know?
 How many of the people living in Amarillo, Santa Fe, San Antonio, or Palo Alto know that their town name came from south of the border?

 I didn’t know what half of them were myself before I really started learning Spanish.
 So if you’re in the same boat, here’s a cheat sheet you can follow next time you’re traveling through the American Southwest or heading off to Latin America.
+If you’re sitting at a cantina sipping a nice bargain-priced tequila from Mexico, you can start a page in a notebook with all the Spanish place names you can think of and turn it into a bar game.

 Land of the Saints